Topological derivative approach for deep neural network architecture adaptation: Introduction

 On the other hand, many efforts have been proposed for growing neural architecture along the depth \cite{hettinger2017forward,kulkarni2017layer,wen2020autogrow}.
 Layerwise training of neural networks is an approach that addresses the issue of the choice of depth of a neural network and the computational complexity involved with training \cite{xu1999training}.
 Hettinger et al. \cite{hettinger2017forward} showed that layers can be trained one at a time and the resulting DNN can generalize better.
 Bengio et al. \cite{bengio2007greedy} proposed a greedy layerwise unsupervised learning algorithm where the initial layers of a network are supposed to represent more abstract concepts that explain the input observation, whereas subsequent layers extract low-level features.
 Recently, we devised a manifold regularized greedy layerwise training approach for adapting a neural architecture along its depth \cite{krishnanunni2022layerwise}.
 Net2Net algorithm \cite{chen2015net2net} introduced the concept of function-preserving transformations for rapidly transferring the information stored in one neural network into another neural network.
 Wei et al. \cite{wen2020autogrow} proposed the AutoGrow algorithm to automate depth discovery in deep neural networks where new layers are inserted progressively if the accuracy improves; otherwise, stops growing and thus discovers the depth.

 It is important to note that any algorithm for growing neural networks (width and/or depth) should adequately address the following questions in a mathematically principled way rather than a heuristic approach \cite{evci2022gradmax}: {\bf{When}} to add new capacity (neurons/layers)?; {\bf{Where}} to add new capacity?; {\bf{How}} to initialize the new capacity?
-Note that some efforts for growing neural networks along the width (adding neurons) have attempted to answer the above questions satisfactorily to some extent \cite{wu2019splitting,wu2020firefly,wynne1993node,evci2022gradmax,maile2022and}.
-However, when it comes to growing neural architecture along the depth, to our best knowledge, the works cited above do not address the above questions adequately.
-Therefore, it is imperative to develop a mathematically principled depth-adaptation strategy that answers the above questions while also yielding superior performance in comparison to an ad-hoc baseline network.
-Further, note that since we know how to initialize the new capacity, the only source of randomness in the algorithm is in the initialization of the initial small network.
+Most existing efforts to address these questions focus on growing networks in width, i.e., by adding neurons \cite{wu2019splitting, wu2020firefly, wynne1993node, evci2022gradmax, maile2022and}. {When it comes to growing neural architectures in depth, relatively little work adequately addresses these questions.
+Sensli \cite{kreis2023sensli} extends the Net2Net framework \cite{chen2015net2net} by addressing not only how to initialize a new layer, but also where to insert it within the network.
+However, in Sensli \cite{kreis2023sensli}, the initialization of a new layer is independent of both the data and the location at which the new layer is inserted in the network.
+We hypothesize that data-dependent, location-dependent initialization of the added layer is a crucial component of such adaptation strategies, contributing to improved generalization rather than focusing solely on where the new layer is inserted.}